 The HCI Sorbonne group exists since October 2016.
-We are a young, dynamic group of people working on human computer interaction (HCI) problems within the multidisciplinary Interaction team of the Institute for Intelligent Systems and Robotics (ISIR) which belongs to the University Pierre et Marie Curie (UPMC), the Centre National de la Recherche Scientifique (CNRS) and the Sorbonne Universités cluster.
+We are a young, dynamic group of people working on human computer interaction (HCI) problems within the multidisciplinary Interaction team of the Institute for Intelligent Systems and Robotics (ISIR) which is part of the Sorbonne Université and the Centre National de la Recherche Scientifique (CNRS).

 HCI is a multidisciplinary research field at the intersection between computer science, psychology, design, and engineering.
 Being embedded in a larger multidisciplinary lab puts us in a favorable position to collaborate in areas relevant to HCI such as smart workspaces or interactive robotics.

 What we do